David Ackles: Legacy

 When Elvis Costello was inducted into the Rock and Roll Hall of Fame in 2003, he cited Ackles in his speech as one of his major influences.
 In the November 2000 issue of Vanity Fair magazine, Costello identified two of Ackles's albums among his "500 Greatest Albums Ever," describing Ackles as "perhaps the greatest unheralded songwriter of the late 60s."

 When Phil Collins was on the British BBC Radio show Desert Island Discs, he selected Ackles's song "Down River" as one of his eight all-time favorite songs.
 He said of Ackles: "He taught me that writing songs didn’t have to be moon/spoon/June.
 That you could write intelligently about more serious subjects."

-Elton John and Elvis Costello—two of Ackles's most fervent admirers—chose "Down River" to perform as their first-ever duet together for the finale of the premiere episode of Costello's TV series Spectacle: Elvis Costello with....
+Elton John and Elvis Costello chose "Down River" to perform as their first-ever duet together for the finale of the premiere episode of Costello's TV series Spectacle: Elvis Costello with....

 Interviewed in 1990 for the booklet accompanying his To Be Continued retrospective box-set, Elton John recalled his incredulity when he discovered that Ackles had been selected to be his co-headlining opening act for his American debut at the Troubadour club in Los Angeles in August 1970.
 "I could not believe that I was on the same stage with someone like David Ackles who opened for me at the Troubadour.
 David Ackles was one of my heroes."

 At the Troubadour John made a point of watching Ackles play every night.
 He was "flabbergasted" to discover that Ackles was far better known in England than in the United States, or even L.A.
 He dedicated 1970's Tumbleweed Connection to Ackles with the line, "to David with love."
 Almost thirty years later, though Ackles had not recorded since 1973, John said, "He's one of the best America has to offer."